 • I/we am/are a U.S. citizen or lawful permanent resident.

-• I/we have lived in Putnam County for at least the last 12 months.
+• I/we have lived or worked in Putnam County for at least the last 12 months.

 • I/we have not owned a house in the past 3 years or had a foreclosure in the past 7 years.